-The general acceptability of TM can be seen by the broad range of people who have learned, and institutions that have implemented, the technique.
-These include army generals, congressmen, members of the clergy of many religions, world-class athletes, entertainers, and CEOs of companies.
-Institutions include public schools in a number of states, VA centers, prisons, and corporate settings.35 More than 3 million Americans from all walks of life and backgrounds have learned the TM technique.
+The general acceptability of TM can be seen by the broad range of people who have learned and institutions that have implemented the program.
+These include army generals, congressmen, members of the clergy of many religions, world-class athletes, entertainers, and CEO's of companies.
+Institutions include public schools in a number of states, VA centers, prisons, and corporate settings.35 More than 3 million Americans from all walks of life and backgrounds have learned TM.
 General acceptance of meditation is growing rapidly in the U.S. A 2018 report from the Centers for Disease Control and Prevention said that 14.2% of American adults surveyed in 2017 said they had practiced meditation at least once in the past year.
 This is up dramatically from 2012 when only 4.1% of adults said they practiced meditation.36

-There is also ample evidence that TM practice is acceptable specifically to veterans.
-More than 4,000 veterans, active-duty soldiers, and military cadets have learned TM in the last decade through organized programs associated with the David Lynch Foundation and TM for Veterans.
+There is also ample evidence that TM is acceptable specifically to veterans.
+More than 4,000 veterans, active duty soldiers and military cadets have learned TM in the last decade through organized programs associated with the David Lynch Foundation and TM for Veterans.
 Thousands more have learned independent of these programs.
-Boulder Crest Retreat Center, an award-winning retreat center for veterans with PTSD operating in Virginia and Arizona, has made the TM technique a cornerstone of its program, and all veterans who attend learn TM.
-More than 300 veterans have learned through this program, and the reaction to learning TM has been consistently positive.
+Boulder Crest Retreat Center, an award-winning retreat center for veterans with PTSD operating in Virginia and Arizona, has made TM a cornerstone of its program and all veterans who attend learn TM.
+More than 300 veterans have learned through this program and the reaction to learning TM has been consistently positive.

-Research data also supports the acceptability of the TM technique.
-In the 2018 The Lancet Psychiatry study comparing TM to Prolonged Exposure therapy,37 the non-completion rate from individuals in the Prolonged Exposure group was 38% vs. 25% for the TM group.
-This indicates that TM practice is at least as acceptable as what is now considered the gold standard treatment for PTSD used in VA Medical Centers around the country.
+Research data also supports the acceptability of TM.
+In the 2018 Lancet Psychiatry study comparing TM to Prolonged Exposure therapy,37 the non-completion rate from individuals in the Prolonged Exposure group was 38% vs. 25% for the TM group.
+This indicates that TM is at least as acceptable as what is now considered the gold standard treatment for PTSD used in VA Medical Centers around the country.